weeeBox/mobile-system-design/README.md

   - cons:
     - keeps a persistent connection.
 - **Web-Sockets**:
-Provide a bi-directional communication between client and server
+Provide a bi-directional communication between client and server.
   - pros:
-    - can transmit both binary and text data
+    - can transmit both binary and text data.
   - cons:
-    - more complex to set-up compared to Polling/SSE
+    - more complex to set-up compared to Polling/SSE.
     - keeps a persistent connection.

 The interviewer would expect you to **pick a concrete approach** most suitable for the design task at hand.
 One possible solution for the "Design Twitter Feed" question could be using a combination of SSE (a primary channel of receiving real-time updates on "likes") with Push Notifications (sent if the client does not have an active connection to the backend).